-Field water quality measurements will be logged within the sampling device (YSI), with the exception of turbidity, and recorded on the appropriate electronic data form on the field computer.
-Turbidity will only be recorded on the appropriate electronic data form.
-Additionally, a Calibration Log Book will be used for recording multiprobe calibrations.
+Field water quality measurements will be logged within the sampling device (as appropriate) (e.g., YSI).
+Turbidity may be an exception to this if a separate turbidimeter is used, in which case turbidity will be recorded on the appropriate datasheet or electronic data form on the field computer.
+Additionally, a Calibration Log Book will be used for recording multiparameter water quality instrument calibrations.